-k.
-Company: The Narragansett Electric Company d/b/a National Grid.

-- Customer: a person or entity that is receiving retail delivery service pursuant to one of the Company's non-residential retail delivery service rate schedules for a single location having an electric service billing account, and the person or entity is listed as the customer-of-record on the billing account associated with the service location.
+- k.
+Company: The Narragansett Electric Company d/b/a National Grid. - 1.
+Customer: a person or entity that is receiving retail delivery service pursuant to one of the Company's non-residential retail delivery service rate schedules for a single location having an electric service billing account, and the person or entity is listed as the customer-of-record on the billing account associated with the service location.
 If the person or entity has more than one account as the Customer-of-record, each account service location will be considered as a separate Customer.
 The Customer may be the Applicant, a Bill Credit Recipient or a third party. - m.
 Customer Payment/Credit Transfer Form: means a form submitted by the Applicant prior to the commercial operation date of the DG Project, and updated periodically as necessary, containing all required information necessary to process monthly Performance-Based Incentive Payments and Bill Credits. - n.
 DG Project: a distinct installation of an electrical generation facility that is located in the Company's service territory, is connected to the Company's electric distribution system, and has a nameplate capacity no greater than five megawatts (5 MW) using eligible renewable energy resources as defined in R.I.
-Gen. Laws § 39-26-5, including biogas created as a result of anaerobic digestion, but specifically excluding all other listed eligible biomass fuels. - ISO-New England, Inc. ("ISO-NE"): the Independent System Operators of New England, Inc., established in accordance with the NEPOOL Agreement and applicable Federal Energy Regulatory Commission approvals, which is responsible for managing the bulk power generation and transmission systems in New England. - p.
+Gen. Laws § 39-26-5, including biogas created as a result of anaerobic digestion, but specifically excluding all other listed eligible biomass fuels. - o.
+ISO-New England, Inc. ("ISO-NE"): the Independent System Operators of New England, Inc., established in accordance with the NEPOOL Agreement and applicable Federal Energy Regulatory Commission approvals, which is responsible for managing the bulk power generation and transmission systems in New England. - p.
 Large DG Project: a DG Project with a nameplate capacity that exceeds the size of a Small DG Project in a given year but is no greater than five megawatts (5 MW) nameplate capacity. - q.
 Large-Scale Solar Project: a solar DG Project with a nameplate capacity of one megawatt (1 MW) or greater and up to and including five megawatts (5 MW). - r.
-Low Income CRDG Customer: A Bill Credit Recipient enrolled with a Community Remote Distributed Generation facility to receive bill credits who is served on the Company's A 60 Residential Rate - F.S.
-Low-Income Discount: the discount provided to a customer receiving delivery service on the Low-Income Rate A-60 pursuant to the terms of the Low-Income Rate A-60 tariff. - a-t.
-Medium-Scale Solar Project: a solar DG Project with a nameplate capacity greater than 25 kilowatts (25 kW) and up to and including 250 kilowatts (250 kW). - +u.
-Nameplate Capacity: the maximum rated output or gross output of a DG Project.
-For a solar DG Project, it is the total rated power output of all the DG Project's panels, measured in direct current.
+Low-Income Discount: the discount provided to a customer receiving delivery service on the Low-Income Rate A-60 pursuant to the terms of the Low-Income Rate A-60 tariff. - s.
+Medium-Scale Solar Project: a solar DG Project with a nameplate capacity greater than 25 kilowatts (25 kW) and up to and including 250 kilowatts (250 kW).